 Avoid intense physical movements and actions.
 Any strain on the area may cause the hole to open.

 Do not repeatedly touch the wound.
-Moving around gauze may increase the recovery time it would take to heal.
+Moving around the gauze may increase the recovery time required to heal.

 Take the medication as prescribed by the dentist.
 Some variations of pain relievers will thin the blood, reducing the effect of the healing process.